Lawrence Trent: Early life and education

 Lawrence Adam Trent was born in Walthamstow, London, England, to Sharon and Alan Trent.
-His father taught him how to play chess when he was 8 years old as a rainy-day alternate to his youth football games.
+His father taught him how to play chess when he was 8 years old as a rainy-day alternative to his youth football games.
 A few years later, he won the British Championship three years in a row (U11/U12/U13), represented England in the U12 European Championship (1998), and beat his first grandmaster (GM) in 1999 when he was 13 years old.
 He later finished in 7th place in the 2003 U18 World Championship.

 Trent took a break from chess to study at Lancaster University, graduating with a degree in Spanish and Italian with European Studies.
 Before returning to chess, Trent spent time in Mexico coaching promising students there.

 Chess commentator

-As commentator, Trent demonstrates an anecdotal style.
+As commentator, Trent has an anecdotal style.
 His commentating career began in 2009, while he was co-hosting a chess news podcast called The Full English Breakfast, produced by Macauley Peterson and co-hosted by Stephen J. Gordon.
 After listening to Trent on the pilot episode, tournament director Malcolm Pein invited him to host-commentate the annual London Chess Classic.
 This enabled him to gain the experience necessary to co-commentate the FIDE World Championship Candidates Tournament in 2013 with GM Nigel Short.

 Following the Candidates Tournament, Trent host-commentated the 2013 FIDE World Cup with GM Susan Polgar.
 They focused on simplified analysis, relied very little on computers, and directed their commentary toward the general viewer rather than the experienced player.
 The duo continued this style at the World Chess Championship 2013, to reach a broad audience for their online and televised broadcast that reached hundreds of millions of people.

 Trent has since host-commentated for the 2014 FIDE Chess Olympiad (Tromso, Norway) as well as independent super-tournaments, including the 2014 Tata Steel Chess Tournament (Wijk Aan Zee, Netherlands) and the 2014 Grenke Chess Classic.
 He also served as analytical commentator for the 2014 Millionaire Chess Tournament (Las Vegas, USA) as well as appearing in its film documentary.
 He currently serves as commentator for the Chess24.com chess platform, which hosts live commentary for major tournaments throughout the year.

 Chess career

 Lawrence Trent has won numerous national youth championships, and he has also represented his country at international youth events.
 From a promising tournament result at the Porto San Giorgio Open in 2003, he followed up with two strong performances in the 4NCL to claim his IM title in 2005.
 Porto San Giorgio was also where he scored his first Grandmaster norm, with back-to-back victories in 2005 and 2006.
 He won a second GM norm at the HSK (Hamburg Chess Club) tournament in Germany 2014, finishing 2nd to GM Ľubomír Ftáčnik.
-He has not yet managed to secure his final GM norm, but he has made some attempts.
+He has not yet managed to secure his final GM norm, but has made some attempts.